jhap1982/giveituruguay/2011/2011-10-07 - Lanxess Arena, Cologne, Germany/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Charlie
+3. Charlie
-Otherside
+4. Otherside
-Look Around
+5. Look Around
-Dani California
+6. Dani California
-Under the Bridge
+7. Under the Bridge
-Factory of Faith
+8. Factory of Faith
-Throw Away Your Television
+9. Throw Away Your Television
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Right on Time
+11. Right on Time
-Blood Sugar Sex Magik
+12. Blood Sugar Sex Magik
-Higher Ground
+13. Higher Ground
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Around the World
+17. Around the World
-Soul to Squeeze
+18. Soul to Squeeze
-Give It Away
+19. Give It Away
-Outro Jam
+20. Outro Jam

 ## Notes